-With all of the sudden changes women’s bodies go through at 10 DPO, it’s no wonder that fatigue is a common complaint amongst women during this time.
+With all of the sudden changes women’s bodies go through at 10 days after ovulation, it’s no wonder that fatigue is a common complaint amongst women during this time.
 The main cause of this symptom is, once again, the pesky progesterone hormone.
 To regain energy, it’s a good idea to engage in a relaxing activity, such as leisurely walk.
 Pregnancy vitamins are also a very useful way to regain energy due to pregnancy.
 A consistent sleep schedule, as well as good diet, will also help to combat this symptom.

 Loss of Appetite

 The combination of nausea, bloating and fatigue are bound to cause women to lose their appetite.
 This is a very common symptom during early pregnancy.

 If you are experiencing light bleeding at 10 DPO or spotting at 10 DPO, you may be experiencing implantation bleeding.
 Implantation bleeding is the light bleeding/spotting that occurs when a fertilised egg attaches to the walls of the uterus (or uterine lining).
 Implantation usually occurs before your period is due.

 Around 1/3rd of women experience this symptom, which makes it one of the rarer early pregnancy symptoms.
 Cramping during implantation bleeding is mild in comparison to menstrual cramps, so you may not feel it at all.
 Implantation bleeding is usually much lighter than a normal period, although there are cases where heavy bleeding occurs.

 Hi, I’m Louise- mum of one to a little boy called Mason.